FAQ Mobile Phone Migration

 What will happen on March 5, 2026?

-• Your phone number will be transferred to KPN during the day
+- Your phone number will be ported to KPN the day.

-• It is possible that your phone may briefly lose network connectivity during the day
+- Your phone may briefly lose network connectivity at some point during the day.

 No connection?